TWOMP

 They can make competent images.
 But they want their work to feel more personal.
 More intentional.
 More theirs.

 A Deeper Way of Seeing is designed to help you move from making photographs to developing your own photographic voice.
-And it's all beautifully illustrated with a wide range of Matt's images.

 This is not a technical manual